nexmo-community/swift-vapor-drop-in-audio/README.md

 Request Reponse:
 ```
+[
   {
     "id": "value", // String - ID for the room/conversation
     "display_name": "value" // String - Name for the room/conversation
+  },
+  {
+    "id": "value", // String - ID for the room/conversation
+    "display_name": "value" // String - Name for the room/conversation
   }
+]
 ```
 + `/rooms` (POST):